interuss/dss/deploy/infrastructure/modules/terraform-aws-dss/README.md

 ### Deployment of the Kubernetes cluster

-1. Create a new folder in `/deploy/infrastructure/personal/` named for instance `terraform-aws-dss-dev`.
+1. Create a new folder in `/deploy/infrastructure/personal/` named, for instance, `terraform-aws-dss-dev`.
 2. Copy main.tf, output.tf and variables.tf to the new folder.
-(Note that the modules can be added to existing projects)
 3. Copy `terraform.dev.example.tfvars` and rename to `terraform.tfvars`
 4. Check that your new directory contains the following files:
    - main.tf